-- A WRECKS object of type area must be covered by an area object from Group 1 as appropriate. - The provision of more quantitative information for wrecks where possible is particularly important in terms of the portrayal of wrecks in ECDIS.
-Conditional Symbology Procedures in the IHO Specifications for Chart Content and Display Aspects of ECDIS (S-52) Annex A ECDIS Presentation Library, do not take into account the classification of wrecks as "dangerous" or "non-dangerous" when symbolising.
-This often results in wrecks being symbolised as an obstruction to navigation where they are actually non-dangerous.
-If it is required to encode a wreck whose true depth is unknown, but for which there is a safe clearance depth, it must be done using the attribute VALSOU and the attribute QUASOU = 7 (least depth unknown, safe clearance at value shown). - When encoding a WRECKS object, the attributes populated should adhere to the guidance in S-4 Clause B-422.
+- A WRECKS object of type area must be covered by an area object from Group 1 as appropriate. - When encoding a WRECKS object, the attributes populated should adhere to the guidance in S-4 Clause B-422.
 Where possible, this includes the population of the attributes VALSOU and QUASOU where the depth of a wreck is known, or the depth is unknown but an estimated safe clearance can been determined.
-Where the depth is known, or the depth is unknown but an estimated safe clearance has been determined, it is not required to populate the attribute CATWRK = 1 (non-dangerous wreck) or 2 (dangerous wreck), as the mariner has the quantitative information in order to determine whether the wreck may be dangerous to their type of vessel.
+Where the depth is known, or the depth is unknown but an estimated safe clearance has been determined, it is not required to populate the attribute CATWRK = 1 (non-dangerous wreck) or 2 (dangerous wreck), as the mariner has the quantitative information in order to determine whether the wreck may be dangerous to their type of vessel. - If it is required to encode a WRECKS object where the attribute VALSOU is not populated or is populated with an empty (null) value, but the source information indicates the depth of the object is within the range of the surrounding depth area, the value EXPSOU = 1 (within the range of the surrounding depth area) should be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS.

-6.2.2 Obstructions, and foul areas and foul ground
+6.2.2 Obstructions, foul areas and foul ground